 Apply a second coat of mastic atop fiberglass mesh tape to completely cover and extend beyond tape.

-Temporary tape can be a variety of different tapes.
-It is used to prevent mastic from falling into the hole § should only be used if also using mesh tape for reinforcement.
+- Temporary tape can be a variety of different types of tape.
+It is used to prevent mastic from falling into the hole and should only be used if also using mesh tape for reinforcement.